NeSIG: A Neuro-Symbolic Method for Learning to Generate Planning Problems: Introduction

 We formulate problem generation as a Markov Decision Process (MDP) \cite{sutton2018reinforcement}, in which a problem is generated in a series of steps.
-Firstly, the initial state of the problem is generated by successively adding objects and atoms to an initially empty state.
-Then, a series of domain actions (i.e., the actions present in the planning domain) are executed from the generated initial state to arrive at a goal state, where a subset of the atoms are selected to form the problem goal, according to the goal types and predicates provided by the user.
-We use Reinforcement Learning (RL) \cite{sutton2018reinforcement} to train two generative policies, one for generating the problem initial state and one for the goal.
+Firstly, the initial state of the problem is generated by successively adding objects and atoms to an initially empty state (or some other state predefined by the user).
+Then, a sequence of domain actions (i.e., the actions present in the planning domain) are executed from the generated initial state to arrive at a goal state, where a subset of the atoms are selected to form the problem goal, according to the goal types and predicates provided by the user.
+We use Deep Reinforcement Learning (RL) \cite{sutton2018reinforcement} to train two generative policies, one for generating the problem initial state and one for the goal.
 These policies are learned by Neural Logic Machines (NLMs) \cite{dong2019neural}, a neuro-symbolic deep neural network architecture capable of inductive learning and logic reasoning.

-We test our method on two classical planning domains, comparing the problems generated with those obtained by instance generators programmed for those particular domains.
-Our results show NeSIG obtains valid and diverse problems of greater difficulty than the competitor approaches while reducing human intervention, as it removes the need to design the problems manually or program a domain-specific generator.
+We test our method on three classical planning domains, \textit{blocksworld}, \textit{logistics} and \textit{sokoban}, comparing the problems generated by NeSIG with those obtained by handcrafted, domain-specific generators and several ablations.
+Results show NeSIG obtains valid and diverse problems of much greater difficulty than the alternative approaches (15.5 times more than domain-specific generators on geometric average), while requiring little human effort, as our approach removes the need to design the problems manually or program a handcrafted generator.
+Additionally, NeSIG exhibits remarkable generalization abilities when tested on larger problems than those seen during training: in \textit{logistics}, it generates harder problems than the handcrafted generator for up to twice the training size whereas, in \textit{blocksworld} and \textit{sokoban}, it outperforms the domain-specific generators for all test sizes considered.

-\section{Related Work}
+\section{Related work}